 Figure 4.
 Reactivity cliffs are identified when focusing on specific substrate pairs.
 (A) Compounds 27 and 28 cluster together with high and poor performing reactions.
 (B) Repeating the analysis on the cluster that form 29 from 27 and 28 reveals reagents that cause this reactivity to flip on.
 Reactivity cliffs are readily identified between solvent regimes.
 The 1:3 water:NMP regime sits between two reactivity cliffs, separating it from the two failing solvent systems 1:9 tAmOH:NMP and pure NMP.

 The creation of reaction array fingerprint manifolds is automatable.
-When using a HTE management system such as phactor™ or obtaining machine readable reaction data in a standardized format, reaction arrays can be rapidly analyzed using this method.
-In Figure 5, we show the automated creation of six reaction fingerprint t-SNEs utilizing output files procedurally generated from phactor™.
+When using a HTE management system such as phactor or obtaining machine readable reaction data in a standardized format, reaction arrays can be rapidly analyzed using this method.
+In Figure 5, we show the automated creation of six reaction fingerprint t-SNEs utilizing output files procedurally generated from phactor.
 Hyperparameters including t-SNE perplexity and reagent weights (wx) were optimized to best illuminate reactivity trends (see Supporting Information).
 In all cases, specific reagent classes were clustered.
 For instance, there are four clusters in Figure 5A representing the four ligands used in the reaction array which couples 30 and 14 to form 31.
 These clusters are split into two subclusters, each representing one of the two reductants used.
 These clusters are then further split into three column-shaped clusters that represent the three catalysts and each of these columns consist of four points each corresponding to one of the four additives in the reaction array.
-Four clusters were formed in Figure 5B coupled 12 electrophile acids and 8 nucleophile amines, producing reaction hit that uses 32 and 5 to form 33.
+Four clusters were formed in Figure 5B which shows 12 electrophile acids and 8 nucleophile amines, producing a successful reaction that uses 32 and 5 to form 33.
 Each of the 12 acids formed a cluster in the manifold.
 In Figure 5C eight ligands and 12 catalysts were used to make 36 from 34 and 35.
 The t-SNE clustered each reaction by ligand, resulting in eight clusters.
-In substrate scope ultraHTE experiments shown in Figures 5D and 5E, the t-SNEs are clustered by the number of diazoniums used in the screen, eight and four respectively.
-In Figure 5D the reaction where 39 was formed from 37 and 38 is highlighted in the manifold, and the reaction where ester 42 is formed from 40 and 41 is highlighted in Figure 5E.
-Finally, in the ultraHTE direct-to-biology assay shown in Figure 5F, a cluster is formed for each of the 80 amines used in the reaction array.
-The reaction which amide inhibitor 45 is generated from the coupling of 43 and 44 is identified in the t-SNE.
+In substrate scope ultraHTE experiments shown in Figure 5D, the t-SNE is clustered by the eight diazoniums used in the screen.
+In Figure 5D the reaction where 39 was formed from 37 and 38 is highlighted in the manifold.
+Finally, in the ultraHTE direct-to-biology assay shown in Figure 5E, a cluster is formed for each of the 80 amines used in the reaction array.
+The reaction which amide inhibitor 42 is generated from the coupling of 40 and 41 is identified in the t-SNE.
+This visual format is compared against pivot table heatmaps in Figure S10.